branneman/TinyAnimate/readme.md

     - `done` (function) — Optional: To be executed when the animation has completed.

 ### Easings
-To stay small, the TinyAnimate microlib works without easings.
-We encourage you to ship it with only the easing functions you actually use in your project.
-All the easings found at [easings.net](http://easings.net/) are implemented in the file `TinyAnimate.easings.js`, which you can optionally include in your project.
+All the easings found at [easings.net](http://easings.net/) are supported.
 I suggest you strip out all the easings you do not use in production to keep the bytes down.
-If you specify an incorrect easing or forgot to include the easings file, a linear easing will be used.
+If you don't specify an easing, or specify an incorrect easing, the default linear easing will be used.

 It's also possible to specify the easing as a function.
 Read more about creating easing functions manually [here](http://upshots.org/actionscript/jsas-understanding-easing) and